kesaraweerasooriya/mountera-esports-ui-cod4/README.md

 Note :

-The Background image is moving
+The Background image is moving (Like a slide)

 ## Screenshots